 “Lesbian,” said Lucas, cutting him off: “Over and out.”

 Danford Creek was an all-afternoon event.
 The temps got a degree above freezing, and the hike was good exercise.
 Mike had forgotten how serene the landscape was, and El looked almost happy again.
 As for dinner that night, it was a subdued affair.
 His mother ate in the living room, and Mike wouldn’t let El near the dishes.
 Karen Wheeler felt triumphant: the kitchen was hers again.
 Exhausted from the hike and his mother’s melodrama, they turned in early.
 Mike had school the next day.

 They showered before bed, and Mike took Eleven under scalding hot water.
 It was sex at its steamiest and most convenient: the mess washed away with no effort.
 They loved it and planned on another shower bang in the morning.
 After drying off, they put on shorts and t-shirts, and Mike fell into bed completely exhausted.
 El didn’t join him right away.
 Across the room she sat in his chair and blindfolded herself with her bandana.

 He sat up against his pillow.
 “Whoa, who are you spying on?”

-“Shut up,” she said.
-She flipped the switch of his radio box and turned to dial to white noise.
+“Be quiet,” she said.
+She flipped the switch of his radio box and turned the dial to white noise.